Install Minikube on Oracle Linux

 ���� Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default

-Emoji Note: The ���� in the Minkube console output displays on this platform due to it not having a font with emoji support installed.
-This will not be an issue on most standalone Oracle Linux install.
-If you are unable to install a font with emoji support, or just prefer not to display them then please set the MINIKUBE_IN_STYLE environment variable to 0 or false like this: MINIKUBE_IN_STYLE=0 minikube start --driver=podman instead.
-(See https://minikube.sigs.k8s.io/docs/faq/ for more details)
+Emoji Note: The ���� in the Minkube console output displays on this platform due to a missing font with emoji support, such as google-noto-emoji-color-fonts.
+To avoid this issue, set the MINIKUBE_IN_STYLE environment variable to 0 or false like this: MINIKUBE_IN_STYLE=0 minikube start --driver=podman.
+See the minikube faq for more details.

-The start process can take several minutes to complete, so let me fill you in on what is occurring now.
-Because this is the first time starting the Minikube process on this system, it downloads the latest version of Kubernetes certified to run on Minikube.
-Once downloaded, it installs and configures the cluster, ready for later use.
+The start process can take several minutes, so let me explain what is occurring now.
+Because this is the first time starting the minikube process on this system, it downloads the latest version of Kubernetes certified to run on minikube.
+Once downloaded, it installs and configures the cluster, which is ready for later use.

 minikube kubectl -- get pods -A